 The North Carolina Academy of Physician Assistants is the voice of PAs in North Carolina.
 Through our collective efforts, PAs are now recognized as a vital resource for the treatment of patients in North Carolina.
-NCAPA membership includes full-and part-time practicing PAs, retired PAs, PA educators, PA students, as well as doctors, pharmaceutical representatives, and others.
+NCAPA membership includes full-and part-time practicing PAs, retired PAs, PA educators, PA students, as well as NPs and others interested in supporting the PA profession.

 North Carolina PAs transforming health through equitable delivery of patient-centered, team-based care.

 Physician assistants are licensed health care professionals who practice medicine in collaboration with physicians.
 As integral members of the physician-directed team, PAs increase access and enhance quality of patient care while being cost-effective.